 • A fabric belt-drive method is implemented in this Air Force Two system.
 The constant rotation speed of the heavyweight platter should be attained within a short time period and should be secured, therefore a non-stretch fiber belt is employed.
 The material is a 4 polyurethane flat fiber belt with a polished surface capable of excellent drive smoothness, with extremely high durability and silence characteristics.

 • The drive motor is combined with the air condenser which is a tempered glass chamber mechanism where air evacuated from the air pump is stored temporarily and, after absorbing the pulsating air flow completely, the processed air is fed for the air suspension bearings and the vacuum disc attraction.

-• Dust being such an important element to control in regards to turntables, TechDAS strived to create a solution that would be small enough to ensure constant usage but sufficient to achive the desired results.
+• Dust being such an important element to control in regards to turntables, TechDAS strives to create a solution that would be small enough to ensure constant usage but sufficient to achieve the desired results.
 Covering only the contact surfaces with the platter is their solution.

 |Main body and Motor unit